Mark 10: 17-31 (NRSV)

 So yes, this passage is a challenge.
 But it’s not a scary do-this-or-I-won’t-love-you command.
 It is an invitation to partner in the impossibly-possible work that God is doing on Earth.
 And isn’t that an exciting prospect?

 Katie is an aspiring writer, an eternal intern, and a passionate Jesus-Feminist.
 With a Master’s in International Development and a Bachelors in Sociology and French, she is qualified for ... making lattes and pulling pints (skills that she has put to great use).
-Currently in New York on a Graduate visa, and having lived in Edinburgh for two years.
+She recently returned to Ireland after working in New York and studying in Edinburgh.